UntitledModGame/UntitledModGame.github.io/almost_done_cooking/ZEN_OF_UMG.md

 <br/>

 # And lastly, but not least:
-- Everything has nuance; don't take any of these guidelines as absolute truth!
+- All of these guidelines have nuance; don't take any as absolute truth!